 Chikusenso, set in a forest at the foot of gorgeous Mt.
 Zao in Tohoku, has larger rooms (even at the entry level) than you’ll find in most comparable onsen resorts, and the rates—while certainly a splurge—include a traditional Japanese breakfast and kaiseki dinner.
 Unlike many other top ryokans that have fused Eastern and Western standards and ambiance, Chikusenso is very authentic and traditional—a true cultural immersion.
 It’s rare to find such total seclusion in the wilderness combined with luxurious amenities and exquisite service.

-Since I can arrange an early check-in or late check-out at the Peninsula Tokyo, it’s an ideal place to start or end your trip; when you book through me, you get free breakfast and upgrades when available (one nice perk for all guests: free international phone calls).
-The service is flawless—everyone speaks very good English—and the views of Tokyo’s skyline are amazing.
+The Peninsula Tokyo: The service is flawless—everyone speaks very good English—and the views of Tokyo’s skyline are amazing.
 It’s a stone’s throw from the Imperial Palace gardens and a short walk from the Ginza shopping area, but its location in the financial district makes it a quiet refuge from the hustle and bustle at night.
 By Tokyo standards, even the least expensive Superior Rooms are spacious, at almost 550 square feet.

 The dish to try